NateCloudRouzan/SampleVerilogCoding/README.md

 # SampleVerilogCoding
-This is is a sample of some of the Verilog coding that i have done
+These files contain some of my own personal experiences with verilog coding.
+This code is commented and follows the appropriate format